Sprint Review & Retrospective

 Elements of the Sprint Review

 The sprint review occurs on the last day of the sprint.
 The purpose of the meeting is for the team to show the customers and stakeholders the work they have accomplished over the sprint so that the entire Scrum team can receive feedback to fine-tune the product backlog and release plan.
-The meeting is facilitated by the product owner but it is not uncommon to have the team members run the meeting.
+The meeting is facilitated by the product owner but it is not uncommon to have the developers or delivery people run the meeting.
 The customers should be reviewing the following data:

 - The work the team committed to delivering

 - Key decisions that were made during the iteration/sprint (this may include technical, market-driven, requirements, etc, and can be decisions made by the team, the product owner, the customers, or anyone else)